vitejs/awesome-vite/README.md

 - [vite-plugin-handlebars](https://github.com/alexlafroscia/vite-plugin-handlebars) - Process HTML files with Handlebars.
 - [vite-plugin-html-config](https://github.com/ahwgs/vite-plugin-html-config) - HTML tag configuration, such as script link style meta favicon and more.
 - [vite-plugin-html-template](https://github.com/IndexXuan/vite-plugin-html-template) - HTML template for vite app, like html-webpack-plugin for webpack.

-#### SSR

-- [vite-plugin-ssr](https://github.com/brillout/vite-plugin-ssr) - Like Nuxt/Next.js but with a simpler design that works with any view framework.

 #### Helpers